rl-institut/open_plan/docs/view_components/view_specific_documentation.rst

 View Specific Documentation
 ---------------------------

 This view-component lets the user access the specific sections of the documentation directly from within the tool UI.
+It serves as a tooltip for input parameters.

 Attributes
 ^^^^^^^^^^